kidproquo/unbalance-demo-apps/approach_1_cnn/README.md

 4. **Timeseries Processing**:

    **For Single Dataset (e.g., `--dataset 4E`):**
-   - Processes the dataset sequentially minute-by-minute
+   - Processes the dataset sequentially window-by-window
-   - Each minute: 245,760 samples @ 4096 Hz
+   - Default: 60-second windows (245,760 samples @ 4096 Hz)
+   - Configurable via `--time-window` parameter

    **For All Datasets (`--dataset all`):**
    - **Weighted Random Sampling** (simulates realistic conditions):
-     - 75% probability: samples from 0E (no unbalance)
+     - 90% probability: samples from 0E (no unbalance) by default
-     - 25% probability: randomly samples from 1E-4E (unbalanced)
+     - 10% probability: randomly samples from 1E-4E (unbalanced) by default
+     - Configurable via `--normal-weight` parameter
-   - Each minute is randomly selected from the weighted pool
+   - Each time window is randomly selected from the weighted pool
    - Simulates real-world scenario where most operation is normal

    **Detection Logic (Both Modes):**
-   - Each minute divided into 60 one-second windows
+   - Each time window divided into one-second sub-windows
-   - CNN predicts unbalance for each window
+   - CNN predicts unbalance for each second
-   - Uses majority voting (>50%) to determine if the minute shows unbalance
+   - Uses majority voting (>50%) to determine if the window shows unbalance

 5. **Detection & Logging**: When unbalance is detected:
-   - Prints timestamp, row indices, and detection statistics
+   - Prints system UTC timestamp, row indices, and detection statistics
    - Shows which source dataset the data came from
    - Generates a comprehensive 3-panel figure
-   - Saves figure with timestamp in filename
+   - Saves figure with UTC timestamp in filename

 ## Configuration

 ### Command-Line Arguments (Recommended)
 - `--dataset`: Which dataset to process (0E, 1E, 2E, 3E, 4E, or all)
+- `--time-window`: Time window size in seconds (default: 60)
+- `--max-windows`: Maximum windows to process (default: None = infinite)
+- `--normal-weight`: Weight for normal data in sampling (default: 0.9 = 90%)
 - `--speed`: Processing speed (0=max, 1.0=real-time, >1=faster)
 - `--model-path`: Path to model file (default: reference model)
 - `--output-dir`: Where to save detection figures